 Parliamentary Patrons of the Forum

-The parliamentary patrons of the Westminster Food & Nutrition Forum are: Sir David Amess MP, Richard Ashworth MEP, Lord Cameron of Dillington, Neil Carmichael MP, Lord Clement-Jones, Lord Colwyn, Tracey Crouch MP, Baroness Cumberlege, Lord Dykes, Nigel Evans MP, Professor the Baroness Finlay of Llandaff, George Freeman MP, Barry Gardiner MP, Baroness Gardner of Parkes, Baroness Gibson of Market Rasen OBE, Rt Hon Cheryl Gillan MP, James Gray MP, Rt Hon Chris Grayling MP, Lord Haskins, Sharon Hodgson MP, Rt Hon the Earl Howe, Diana Johnson MP, Eleanor Laing MP, Rt Hon David Lidington MP, Rt Hon Peter Lilley MP, The Earl of Lindsay, Tim Loughton MP, Karen Lumley MP, Baroness Masham of Ilton, Baroness Massey of Darwen, Professor the Lord McColl of Dulwich, Baroness Miller of Chilthorne Domer, Rt Hon Anne Milton MP, Baroness Morris of Bolton, Lord Moynihan, Neil Parish MP, Baroness Parminter, Rt Hon Mike Penning MP, Lord Rea, Viscount Ridley, Baroness Scott of Needham Market, Gavin Shuker MP, Lord Simpson of Dunkeld, Lord Skelmersdale, Angela Smith MP, Mark Spencer MP, John Stevenson MP, Lord Stone of Blackheath, David Tredinnick MP, Dr Eilidh Whiteford MP, Dr Alan Whitehead MP, Rt Hon the Lord Whitty and Baroness Wilcox.
+The parliamentary patrons of the Westminster Food & Nutrition Forum are: Sir David Amess MP, Richard Ashworth MEP, Lord Cameron of Dillington, Neil Carmichael MP, Lord Clement-Jones, Lord Colwyn, Tracey Crouch MP, Baroness Cumberlege, Lord Dykes, Nigel Evans MP, Professor the Baroness Finlay of Llandaff, George Freeman MP, Barry Gardiner MP, Baroness Gardner of Parkes, Baroness Gibson of Market Rasen OBE, Rt Hon Cheryl Gillan MP, James Gray MP, Rt Hon Chris Grayling MP, Lord Haskins, Sharon Hodgson MP, Rt Hon the Earl Howe, Diana Johnson MP, Eleanor Laing MP, Rt Hon David Lidington MP, Rt Hon Peter Lilley MP, The Earl of Lindsay, Tim Loughton MP, Karen Lumley MP, Baroness Masham of Ilton, Baroness Massey of Darwen, Professor the Lord McColl of Dulwich, Baroness Miller of Chilthorne Domer, Rt Hon Anne Milton MP, Dr Paul Monaghan MP, Baroness Morris of Bolton, Lord Moynihan, Neil Parish MP, Baroness Parminter, Rt Hon Mike Penning MP, Lord Rea, Viscount Ridley, Baroness Scott of Needham Market, Gavin Shuker MP, Lord Simpson of Dunkeld, Lord Skelmersdale, Angela Smith MP, Mark Spencer MP, John Stevenson MP, Lord Stone of Blackheath, David Tredinnick MP, Dr Eilidh Whiteford MP, Dr Alan Whitehead MP, Rt Hon the Lord Whitty and Baroness Wilcox.
 Note: parliamentary patrons take no financial interest in the Forum.